German Nouns and their Genders

-A noun in German can be masculine, feminine or neuter.
+A noun in German can be masculine, feminine, or neuter.
 Similarly, German articles also have three forms.
-We will discuss articles in detail later.
-Here, we are discussing them to understand gender characteristic of noun.
+We will discuss articles in detail in the next lesson.
+Here, we are discussing them to understand the gender characteristic of nouns.

-The definite article “the” in German has three genders i.e.
+The definite article (the in English) in German has three genders i.e.

-Human beings and animals have natural genders so their genders are not hard to learn, but there are always exceptions like in any other language.
+Human beings and animals have natural genders.
+So, their genders are not hard to determine, but there are always exceptions like in any other language.
 A window for exceptions should always be open while learning any language.
-For example, das Mädchen (the girl).
+For example in German, das Mädchen (the girl) is a neuter noun.

-Nonliving things don’t have natural genders so while learning German language it is always recommended to memorize nouns along with their genders.
+Nonliving things don’t have natural genders.
+That's why during the learning process of the German language, it is always recommended to memorize nouns along with their respective genders.
 For example, die Tür (the door), die Wand (the wall), der Stuhl (the chair), das Fenster (the window), das Licht (the light).

-There are some hints to find out the gender of a noun, but these are just hints, not rules.
+There are some hints to find out the gender of a German noun, but these are just hints, not rules.
 Please note that there is no need to memorize the following hints.
 They are just for quick reference.
-Also, it not advisable to memorize words, so you can just skim through following 3 hints and continue reading next topic, "How to use a German dictionary for nouns?".
+Again, it also not advisable to memorize solo words, so you can just skim through the following 3 hints and continue reading the next topic, "How to use a German dictionary for searching nouns?".